GoogleCloudPlatform/podcast/site/content/post/episode-9-cloud-vision-api-with-ram-ramanathan/index.md

 ##### About Ram

-Ram Ramanathan joined Google in 2014 where he’s been working on leading the machine learning efforts for Google Cloud Platform, and  has been a large part of launching the new Google Cloud Vision API.
+Ram Ramanathan joined Google in 2014 where he’s been working on leading the machine learning efforts for Google Cloud, and  has been a large part of launching the new Google Cloud Vision API.
 He comes with a great deal  of experience in the industry after working for other big players such as GE Healthcare and Microsoft.